 How do I assemble Cottage Pie?

-- Transfer the meat filling into a 9-inch by 9-inch baking dish.
+- Transfer the meat filling into a 9-inch by 9-inch baking dish (or casserole dish).
 Spread the mixture evenly in the pan.
 Pat with paper towels if greasy. *You can also make individual servings in smaller baking dishes.
 This is how we would have made it in the restaurant.

 - Spoon the mashed potatoes on top of the beef mixture.
 Use a spatula to even out the potatoes.